 battery storage

-Given the fundamental role batteries play in the transition to clean energy, the industry must look at available technologies to allocate investments based on long-term sustainability, accessibility and monetary potential.
+The industry must look at available battery technologies to allocate investments based on long-term sustainability, accessibility and profitability.

 What is the most promising battery technology?